basemprince/pogo-pvp-assistant/README.md

 # Features
 * Auto league detection (Great, Ultra, or Master) based on the Pokémon's CP
 * Displays the move-set suggested based on PvPoke recommendations and their counts
-* Calculates the best move timing to avoid throwing on alignment and giving opponent free turns
+* Calculates and displays the best move timing to avoid throwing on alignment and giving opponent free turns
-* Shows the last 3 opponent Pokémon seen
+* Keeps track of the 3 Pokémons of each player.
+Highlights the current ones on the field with green
+* Highlights fainted pokemon with red
+* End of match auto detection that resets the UI after a countdown in preparation for the next match.
+Keeps the same league previously chosen.
 * A counter for opponent switch cooldown
 * Dropdown menu for currently available specific meta cups imported from PvPoke
 * Dropdown menus to choose which form of pokemon (if available) is currenlty on the field, and for fast and charge moves that updates based on the chosen moves